 - Contact us

-In particular, among the variety of physical quantities that can be described by YAMBO, we mention:
+Among the variety of physical quantities that can be described with YAMBO, we mention:

 YAMBO has attracted over the years a growing community of code users and developers.
-The code is routinely used to organise hands–on schools where the most fundamental concepts of the underlying theory are described together with practical tutorial sessions.
-A lively dedicated user forum is active and supported by developers to answer all user’s questions and doubts.
-The YAMBO reference paper , published in 2009, has been cited more than 500 times to date.
-The paper has been used to produce the results published in hundreds of papers by many different groups all over the world.
-YAMBO counts at the moment more than 20 active developers and the source project is publicly hosted on the GitHub platform (as well as on the MAX GitLab space).
+The code is routinely used to organise hands--on schools where the most fundamental concepts of the underling theory are described.
+A dedicated user forum (with more than 900 subscribers) is actively used to answer users' questions and doubts.
+The code has been used to produce the results published in hundreds of papers by many different groups all over the world.
+The YAMBO reference papers [1,2] have been cited more than 800 times to date (Mar 2022).
+At the moment YAMBO counts about 20 active developers and the source project is publicly hosted on the github platform.

 D. Sangalli et al., Many-body perturbation theory calculations using the yambo code, J. Phys.: Condens.
 Matter 31, 325902 (2019).